Kofta Kebab Meal Prep takes the best aspects of meatballs and turns them into an easy meal prep served with pita, hummus, and tzatziki!

-Well, meal prep fam, Oxford Dictionary defines it as, “a savory ball made with minced meat, paneer, or vegetables”.
-In general, though, kofta specifically is a traditional food most commonly made from an amalgam of beef and lamb and is an ethnic food of Caucasian and Middle Eastern origin.
+Well, meal prep fam, Oxford Dictionary defines it as, “a savory ball made with minced meat, paneer, or vegetables.”
+In general, though, kofta is a traditional food most commonly made from an amalgam of beef and lamb and can most commonly be found in the cuisine of the Middle East and some Mediterranean countries.
 Basically, kofta is a kind of meatball!
 And the tradition of adding heat to meat?
 Well, that transcends human history in a completely ubiquitous way, friends.
-Meatballs have been a beloved staple food for many hundreds of thousands of years, and they transcend any and every cultural boundary!
+Meatballs have been a beloved staple food for many hundreds of thousands of years, and they transcend most every culinary cultural boundary we can think of.
+Truth!

 This kebab meal prep recipe also delivers in the way of nutritional value!
-Containing 21g of protein, 1g of fiber, and 27.5g of fat per single serving, our keto readers will find that this kebab meal prep is nothing to shake a stick at (or meat on a stick, for that matter ??)!
-We love the fact that it’s paleo and Whole30-compliant too, so our readers on these diet plans won’t get the short end of the stick, should they decide to make these kebabs for their weekly prepped meals.
+Containing 21g of protein, 1g of fiber, and 27.5g of fat per single serving, our keto readers will find that this kebab meal prep is nothing to shake a stick at (or meat on a stick, for that matter)!
+We love the fact that it’s paleo and Whole30-compliant, too, so our readers on these diet plans won’t get the short end of the stick, should they decide to make these kebabs for their weekly prepped meals.
+(OK, we'll stop now with the sticky puns!)

 - ½ cup chopped yellow onion